 What Huasca actually is

-Huasca de Ocampo was the first town in Mexico to get the Pueblo Mágico label back in 2001, and it wears that history quietly.
-This is a small highland town in the pine-and-oak country of Hidalgo: red-tiled roofs, a plaza, a couple of old churches, cool air, and a slow pace.
-It is genuinely pleasant.
-It is not, on its own, a destination you cross the country for.
+Huasca de Ocampo was the very first town to get the Pueblo Mágico label, back in 2001, and it carries that title without shouting about it.
+This is a small highland town in the pine-and-oak country northeast of Pachuca, sitting at around 2,100 meters: red-tiled roofs, cobbled lanes, the parish church of San Juan Bautista over the plaza, cold clear air, and a pace that genuinely slows you down.
+It is pleasant.
+On its own, it is not a place you cross the country to see.

 Getting oriented